-Immediate Supervisor: Employees should report suspected violations of this policy, to include violations of applicable laws, regulations, government contract and grant requirements.
-This reporting should initially be made through standard management channels, beginning with the immediate supervisor.
+Immediate Supervisor: Employees should report suspected violations of this policy, including violations of applicable laws, regulations, government contract and grant requirements, through standard management channels beginning with the immediate supervisor.

 Human Resources: If for any reason it is not appropriate to report suspected violations to the immediate supervisor, individuals may go to a higher level of management within their school or department or contact the Vice President of Human Resources (321) 674-8100.

 Employees will not be subject to disciplinary or retaliatory action for reporting a violation or potential violation of this policy.
-However, knowingly filing a false, malicious report will not be tolerated and anyone filing such report will be subject to appropriate disciplinary action.
+However, knowingly filing a false, malicious report will not be tolerated and anyone filing such a report will be subject to appropriate disciplinary action.